-In the event that a student's rights and privileges are limited or suspended, the complainant and respondent will be notified by the Assistant Vice President for Student Development.
+In the event that a student's rights and privileges are limited or suspended, the Assistant Vice President of Student Developments/Director of Student Conduct will notify the complainant and respondent.
 The Campus Security Director will notify appropriate College officials and the parties to coordinate compliance.